LucyZachos/The-Sustainable-Spoonful/README.md

 #### For Stores:
 - Reduce food waste by selling unsold or near-expiry products.
 - Increase revenue by attracting budget-conscious consumers.
-- Cultivate customer loyalty through special offers and discounts.
+- Cultivate customer loyalty through special offers and discounts. 💸🛒

 #### For Consumers:
 - Save money on groceries and everyday items.
 - Access fresh products at discounted prices.
-- Play a part in sustainability efforts by supporting a reduction in food waste.
+- Play a part in sustainability efforts by supporting a reduction in food waste. 🌿♻️

 ### App Demo

 [Click here to view a demo of our app.](https://github.com/LucyZachos/The-Sustainable-Spoonful/assets/90052665/d26be4fa-651e-4e42-9c72-dc8fadebc318)

-Please note that this project was created for academic purposes and is not hosted on the Google Play Store.
+### IDE Used: Android Studio

-Thank you for exploring The Sustainable Spoonful.
-We hope our app inspires you to make sustainable choices while saving money and contributing to a greener future.
+Feel free to reach out with any questions or feedback! 📧